firebase/firebase-admin-node/docgen/markdown/firebase-admin.auth.multifactorsettings.md

 ## MultiFactorSettings.toJSON()

- A JSON-serializable representation of this multi-factor object.
+Returns a JSON-serializable representation of this multi-factor object.

 <b>Signature:</b>